Zagitta/rrocker/Approach.md

 In a production environment you'd introduce another indirection such a user could have multiple certs all manage the same tasks and possibly some way to further segment these tasks into groups.

 # Timeline
-Here I'll breifly discuss time estimates and what stages I expect to break the challenge into:

 - PR #0 (~2½ hours):
     1. This design document